 Fresh starts are great, and with the new year you can set your future in motion the right way.
-Many of you who have invested with Curvo or who plan to, are wondering how much to invest.
-This is an important question: how much can I safely save and invest with Curvo every month?
+Many of you who are investing or who plan to, are wondering how much to invest.
+This is an important question: how much can I safely save and invest every month?
 Lucky for you, we have a four-step process that will help you answer this question and invest with confidence.

 The simple equation of saving

 The simple equation we want to solve is:

 It's an easy formula, but few people know the answer because figuring out the two unknowns, your income and your expenses, is not straightforward.

 Yet it's crucial in order to know how much you can safely invest every month.
 You don't want to invest too much because you could be forced to sell parts of your investments if you find yourself in a financial pickle.
 But you also don't want to invest too little, because the money you leave in your savings account will be eaten by inflation.

 We want to help you solve this equation.
 Let's use our co-founder Yoran's real financial situation as an example.
 Here's a four-step process: